NTU-Mecatron/.github/profile/CONTRIBUTING.md

 ## Quick Start
 - Please read our [short and sweet coding guidelines](./docs/coding_guidelines.md).
-- Use our [recommended development workflow](./docs/dev_workflow.md) to make changes and test it.
-- Use [first contributions](https://github.com/firstcontributions/first-contributions) to make contributions just like other GitHub projects.
+- Use [first contributions](https://github.com/firstcontributions/first-contributions) to practice making contributions just like other GitHub projects.

 ## Checklist
 - Use same style and formatting as rest of code even if it's not your preferred one.